-In a way, interns share certain similarities with your remote workers in that they can feel like an outsider and not a fully paid up member of the team.
-(If you haven’t already, and you employ remote workers, you should also develop an new hire checklist for remote workers.)
+In a way, interns share certain similarities with your remote workers in that they can feel like an outsider and not a fully paid-up member of the team.
+(If you haven’t already, and you employ remote workers, you should also develop a new hire checklist for remote workers.)

 But back to our interns.
 How do you ensure that your onboarding process rocks?
 By working through your new hire checklist.
 How do you create a new hire checklist?
 By reading our new hire checklist template below!

 We’ve put together 9 ideas that you can adopt to create your own intern onboarding checklist to inspire the youngest and most inexperienced members of your team to do their best while interning for you.